qinalena/Shareify/README.md

 ____
 ## User Stories
 ### Customize and manage an account profile
-Users have an account profile which will display basic personal information (username and bio), their friends list, and their playlist collection.
+Users have an account profile which will display basic personal information (friendUsername and bio), their friends list, and their playlist collection.
 Users can write and edit a custom bio. ***[Team]***

 ### Signup / Login / Logout an account
-Users can sign up for an account by creating a username and password.
-The app will show the “This username is taken” to avoid repetition in username if the user creates a username that already exists.
+Users can sign up for an account by creating a friendUsername and password.
+The app will show the “This friendUsername is taken” to avoid repetition in friendUsername if the user creates a friendUsername that already exists.
 They could log in to or log out their account.
 A new account starts with an empty playlist collection. ***[Junyu Li]***

 ### Creating and editing a playlist